Job title: Assistant Professor of Robotics and AI, School of Architecture, Planning and Landscape, University of Calgary

 Why Alicia Nahmad Vazquez is a 2021 Top 40 Under 40: Alicia Nahmad Vazquez is changing perceptions about AI while developing workflows for human-robot collaboration.

-An architect with a passion for robotics, Alicia Nahmad Vazquez works toward maximizing the benefits offered by robotics and people through mutual augmentation.
+Alicia Nahmad Vazquez works toward maximizing the benefits offered by robotics and people through mutual augmentation.
 Her vision is about combining the best of both, not replacing people. “[Robots] can help us to understand things that we cannot understand,” she says.

 Nahmad Vazquez first noticed a missing link between translating a 3D model from computer to reality while working with construction processes.
 Traditional architectural drawings have typically guided those processes, but with complex designs, it’s not so easy.
 By taking advantage of the capabilities of the robots, she saw how they could help humans explore novel architectures that are not feasible with current construction practices.